WebAssembly/stack-switching/README.md

 ## Typed Continuations Proposal for WebAssembly

-This is a concrete proposal for realising the aims of the stack-switching proposal.
+This is a proposed soultion addressing the aims of the stack-switching proposal.

-It is based on the [function references](proposals/function-references/Overview.md) and the [tail call](proposals/tail-call/Overview.md) proposals and includes all respective changes.
+It is based on the [function references](proposals/function-references/Overview.md) and the [tail call](proposals/tail-call/Overview.md) proposals.

-The proposal is fully [implemented](https://github.com/effect-handlers/wasm-spec) as part of the reference interpreter.
+A complete [implementation](https://github.com/effect-handlers/wasm-spec) is available as an extension to the reference interpreter.

 * See the [explainer](proposals/continuations/Explainer.md) for a high-level summary of the proposal.